Petahhh/to-book-club/working-effectively-with-legacy-code/chapter-05-tools.md

 xUnit - key features that we mostly take for granted:
 * Programmers write tests in the language they are developing in.
-* All tests run in isolation
+* All tests run in isolation.
 * Tests can be grouped into suites so that they can be run and rerun on demand.

-xUnit platforms:
+some xUnit platforms:
 * Java - JUnit
 * C++ - CppUnitLite (created by the author)
 * .NET (C#, VB.NET, etc) - NUnit